 While the actual amount and timing of any payments under the TRA will vary depending upon a number of factors, including the amount, character, and timing of our and our subsidiaries' taxable income in the future, we expect that during the term of the TRA, the payments that we may make could be material.
-Assuming no material changes in relevant tax law, and that we earn sufficient taxable income to realize the full tax benefits subject to the TRA, we expect that future payments under the TRA will total approximately \$41 million in present value as of the fiscal year 2014, ended December 31, 2014.
+Assuming no material changes in relevant tax law, and that we earn sufficient taxable income to realize the full tax benefits subject to the TRA, we expect that future payments under the TRA will total approximately \$41.5 million in present value as of December 30, 2015.